UoB-COMSM0166/2026-group-27/README.md

 However, as black-box testing does not consider the internal code, some issues were not detected.
 For example, an input bug with the Enter key was discovered during the Think Aloud tests ([Section 6.1](https://github.com/UoB-COMSM0166/2026-group-27/tree/main#61-qualitative-evaluation-think-aloud-ta)).
 This highlights the importance of combining both code structure testing and player-focused evaluation to produce more reliable results.

 # 7. Process

-- 15% ~750 words

-- Teamwork.
-How did you work together?
-What tools and methods did you use?
-Did you define team roles?
-Reflection on how you worked together.
-Be honest, we want to hear about what didn't work as well as what did work, and importantly, how your team adapted throughout the project.

-# 7. Process